ivanepopov/namazo-commerce/README.md

     - Product image
     - Price
     - Rating & Total reviews
-    - Heart icon to add to cart (TODO)
+    - Heart icon to add to cart
 * **Individual Product Pages**: Clicking on a product redirects users to the product's details page, where they can view additional information.
-* **Theme Switcher**: A button allows users to switch between light and dark modes.
+* **Theme Switcher**: A button that allows users to switch between light and dark modes.
+* **Store Selector**: Users can change their preferred store through a press of a button.

 ## Current System